thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 Use Case Body
 Summary: This use case describes the interactions between the user and the system when utilizing the line tool.
 Actors: User (primary), System (secondary)
+Effect of Parameters: If the user doesn't not have a working mouse they cannot proceed past this point.
 Main Success Scenario:

 *Actions of actors:* | *Actions of system:*